 What DNA testing companies are there?

 There are several DNA testing companies that you can pick from that will help you with your genealogy research.
-Each of them offer different tests and options.
+Each of them offers different tests and options.

-All of which in my opinion are excellent in their own way.
+All of which in my opinion are excellent in their way.

 Please check out my Best DNA Test For Your Ancestry Research post where I review all of these DNA testing companies and the services that they provide.